 XV.
-EMPLOYEE, VOILUNTEER, INDEPENDENT CONTRACTOR AND INTERN TRAINING
+EMPLOYEE, VOLUNTEER, INDEPENDENT CONTRACTOR AND INTERN TRAINING

-All employees, volunteers, independent contractors, or interns who have the potential for occupational exposure to bloodborne pathogens shall receive initial and annual (more frequently if necessary) training.
-These employees, volunteers, independent contractors, or interns shall receive training on the epidemiology, symptoms, and transmission of bloodborne pathogen diseases.
+All employees, volunteers, independent contractors or interns who have the potential for occupational exposure to bloodborne pathogens shall receive initial and annual (more frequently if necessary) training.
+These employees, volunteers, independent contractors or interns shall receive training on the epidemiology, symptoms, and transmission of bloodborne pathogen diseases.
 In addition, the training program covers, at a minimum, the following elements:

-- MIOSHA Standards for BBP - Epidemiology and symptomology of common bloodborne diseases - Modes of transmission of bloodborne pathogens - This exposure control plan, i.e., points of the plan, lines of responsibility, how the plan will be implemented, etc. - Procedures that might cause exposure to blood or other potentially infectious materials at this direct service unit - Control methods that will be used at the direct service unit to control exposure to blood or other potentially infectious materials - Personal Protection Equipment available at the direct service location and who should be contacted concerning exposure - Post exposure and follow-up - Signs and labels used at the direct service location - Hepatitis B vaccination program used at the direct service location
+- MIOSHA Standard for BBP - Epidemiology and symptomology of common bloodborne diseases - Modes of transmission of bloodborne pathogens - This exposure control plan, i.e., points of the plan, lines of responsibility, how the plan will be implemented, etc. - Procedures that might cause exposure to blood or other potentially infectious materials at this direct service unit - Control methods that will be used at the direct service unit to control exposure to blood or other potentially infectious materials - Personal Protection Equipment available at this direct service unit and who should be contacted concerning - Post exposure evaluation and follow-up - Signs and labels used at the direct service unit - Hepatitis B vaccination program used at the direct service unit